 (Remember that Bernice and Agrippa were brother and sister ruling as king and queen and also accused of having “criminal conversation.”)
-As Josephus continues, Helena made a pilgrimage to Jerusalem in about 46-57 A.D. where she helped to purchase grain due to the draught mentioned in Acts and built herself a palace and an elaborate tomb.
-Dates are somewhat confusing but Agrippa II was officially made king in 53, and Helena died in ca 50-56 A.D.
-Bernice and Helena would have known each other…and Helena made a nearly life-long Nazarite vow.
+As Josephus continues, Helena made a pilgrimage to Jerusalem in about 46-57 A.D. where she helped to purchase grain due to the draught mentioned in Acts and built herself a palace in Jerusalem.
+Dates are somewhat confusing, but Agrippa II was officially made king in 53, and Helena died in ca 50-56 A.D.
+Bernice and Helena would have known each other…and Helena made a Nazarite vow that spanned a third her adult life.
 The story comes from Rabbinic literature:

 The strictness with which [Queen Helene] observed the Jewish law is thus instanced in the Talmud: “Her son having gone to war, Helena made a vow that if he should return safe, she would become a Nazarite for the space of seven years.
 She fulfilled her vow, and at the end of seven years went to Palestine.
 The Hillelites told her that she must observe her vow anew, and she therefore lived as a Nazarite for seven more years.
 At the end of the second seven years she became impure, and she had to repeat her Nazariteship, thus being a Nazarite for twenty-one years.
 R. Judah said she was a Nazarite for fourteen years only.”
 (Nazir 19b).